bcnmy/docs/docs/Account/signers/dfns.md

     signer: mumbaiWallet as LightSigner,
     bundlerUrl: "", // <-- Read about this at https://docs.biconomy.io/dashboard#bundler-url
     biconomyPaymasterApiKey: "", // <-- Read about at https://docs.biconomy.io/dashboard/paymaster
+    rpcUrl: "" // <-- read about this at https://docs.biconomy.io/Account/methods#createsmartaccountclient
   });
 ```